janpstrunn/eureka-sh/README.md

 # eureka-sh

-`eureka.sh` is a fork of [eureka](https://github.com/simeg/eureka) written in shell, and with additional features.
+`eureka.sh` is a fork of [eureka](https://github.com/simeg/eureka) by Simon Egersand written in shell, and with additional features.

 It's a CLI tool that tries to make the experience of jotting ideas down as friction-less as possible right from the terminal.
 It mainly integrates with git, committing and pushing ideas to a remote git repository.